 8. Reconciliation – It is very important to reconcile all the bank accounts and loan accounts at the year end.

 9. Closing Stock Verification – All the taxpayers should do the verification of Stock at the year end.
 Along with that, verification of immovable property should also be done and match them with book value.
 If it will not match, then prepare the reconciliation statement.

 10. Option of Presumptive taxation for business – Business taxpayers should calculate the turnover on 31st March.
 If the total turnover is less than Rs.
-2 Crore, then they can use the option of Presumptive taxation on @ 8% profit.
+2 Crore, then they can use the option of Presumptive taxation on @ 8% profit or 6% of profit in respect of the amount of total turnover or gross receipts which is received by an account payee cheque or an account payee bank draft or use of electronic clearing system through a bank account.
 But if the total turnover exceeds Rs.
 2 Crore, then tax audit is compulsory.

 11. Option of Presumptive taxation for Profession – professional taxpayers should calculate the gross receipts on 31st March.
 If the total gross receipts are less than Rs.
 50 Lakh, then they can use the option of Presumptive taxation on @ 50% income.
 But if the total gross receipts exceed Rs.
 50 Lakh, then tax audit is compulsory for them.

 12. Deduction for statutory dues – If the taxpayer has cash basis accounting system and he wants to claim the deduction of the statutory dues paid, then he must make the payment of said dues before 31st march.

 13. Calculation of the depreciation – The taxpayer should do the calculation of the depreciation on the fixed asset at the time of year end.